ebi-ait/hca-ebi-wrangler-central/docs/ebi-wrangler-onboarding.md

 Repositories you will mainly use:
 - [`HumanCellAtlas/metadata-schema`](https://github.com/HumanCellAtlas/metadata-schema): This is where the schema and most of the documentation for making changes to these schemas is stored.
 You should read through the documents, but to get you started, you should look at `commiters.md` and `structure.md`.
 This will shed some light for you on your first tasks.
 - Ask to be added to the [metadata-updates](https://github.com/orgs/HumanCellAtlas/teams/metadata-updates) HCA GitHub team.
 Only members of this team will be allowed to commit to the metadata-schema repo.
-- [`HumanCellAtlas/hca-data-wrangling`](https://github.com/HumanCellAtlas/hca-data-wrangling): You have to request access for this repository.
-Since this is a private repository, there is sensitive information here and no information taken from here should get into the public domain or in hands of people that do not have access.
-Read the docs, especially the ones in the [SOPs](https://github.com/HumanCellAtlas/hca-data-wrangling/tree/master/docs/SOP_docs) (Standard Operating Procedures) folder.
+- [`ebi-ait/hca-ebi-wrangler-central`](https://github.com/ebi-ait/hca-ebi-wrangler-central): Main repo for tracking all general wrangler tasks.
+Read the docs, especially the ones in the [SOPs](https://github.com/ebi-ait/hca-ebi-wrangler-central/tree/master/docs/SOPs) (Standard Operating Procedures) folder.

 #### Other repos to be aware of

-- [`HumanCellAtlas/dcp-community`](https://github.com/HumanCellAtlas/dcp-community): This is where a lot of the documentation for how the DCP works as a whole lives.
+- [`HumanCellAtlas/dcp-community`](https://github.com/HumanCellAtlas/dcp-community): This is where a lot of the documentation for how the DCP works as a whole lives - most is now out of date.
   - **Charters**: It would be useful to read through the [Metadata Schema](https://github.com/HumanCellAtlas/dcp-community/blob/master/charters/MetadataSchema/charter.md) and [Ingestion Service](https://github.com/HumanCellAtlas/dcp-community/blob/master/charters/IngestionService/charter.md) charters as Data Wrangling forms part of both of these.
-  - This is also where the Requests for Comment ([RFCs](https://github.com/HumanCellAtlas/dcp-community/tree/master/rfcs/text)) are located and it is recommended you read through the [RFC Process](https://github.com/HumanCellAtlas/dcp-community/blob/master/rfcs/text/0001-rfc-process.md) to understand when, why and how RFCs form part of the DCP development process.

 ### Browser plug-ins

-- [Zenhub](https://chrome.google.com/webstore/detail/zenhub-for-github/ogcgkffhplmphkaahpmffcafajaocjbd): used by many of the other teams in the DCP as way to implement the SCRUM and Agile methodologies within github.
-It is also used within the `metadata-schema` repo.
-Not used within the `hca-data-wrangling` repo.
+- [Zenhub](https://chrome.google.com/webstore/detail/zenhub-for-github/ogcgkffhplmphkaahpmffcafajaocjbd): used by many of the teams in the DCP as way to implement the SCRUM and Agile methodologies within github.
+We have a combined [ingest board](https://github.com/ebi-ait/hca-ebi-wrangler-central/edit/master/docs/ebi-wrangler-onboarding.md#workspaces/ingest-dev-5cfe1cb26482e537cf35e8d1/board?repos=249765101,232300832,244611740,261790554,240563208,132741306,237019026,102351002) for tracking all work for the ingest team at EBI.
+You can play around with visibility to ensure the board is most relevant to your work.
 - [Octotree](https://chrome.google.com/webstore/detail/octotree/bkhaagjahfmjljalopjnoealnfndnagc): Adds easier navigation of repos in github
 - JSON viewer of your choice.